Jubilee Street (2013) – Nick Cave

 I ought to practice what I preach

 I’m glad I returned to Nick’s music.
 He would later compose the modern-day classic album ‘Ghosteen‘ (2019) about the sorrow of the death of his son.
-The post I wrote about his remarkable song Bright Horses remains the most viewed article on my blog by far.
+I wrote about his remarkable song Bright Horses which remains the most viewed article on my blog by far.
 I count Nick Cave’s poetry and value to music up there with the contemporary-modern greats including Dylan, Cohen, and Waits.
 Cave seems to do with style and class what the beatniks could only do on paper and then deliver it on stage.

 I have to relay below Cave’s reflections of music and his performance of Jubilee Street at the Sydney Opera House.
 Below that is the original music video directed by John Hillcoat and featuring Ray Winstone.
 Cave wrote the screenplay of Hillcoat’s Australian Western film – The Proposition (2005) which Hillcoat directed and Winstone starred in.